 For example, perhaps you did obtain someone's personal identifying information, but there was no intent to defraud.
-Maybe we could make a reasonable augment you didn't use personal identifying information for an unlawful purpose.
+Maybe we could make a reasonable argument you didn't use personal identifying information for an unlawful purpose.

-Perhaps we can negotiate with prosecuting agency for reduced charges or a case dismissal.
+Perhaps we can negotiate with the prosecuting agency for reduced charges or a case dismissal.
 Under California law, the prosecution must prove you used the information with fraudulent intent.
 Perhaps we can create reasonable doubt on some of the elements of the crime.